EthanFish/SteamBlock/ReadMe.txt

 SteamBlockButBetter at an elevated level which inturn is required to make firewall rules to block steam)

 Set-up [
 	+ make sure you have python installed
+	+ ensure that the folder is un-zipped
 	+ Create a shortcut wherever you want to the python file "SteamBlock2.py" inside "NewBlock"
 	+ if its you first time running the program you might need to start a second time ( from then on out should work on first start )